ChameleonCloud/docs/source/technical/index.rst

 - :doc:`baremetal`: Launch and manage Instances on Chameleon bare metal resources.
 This is a core feature of Chameleon.
 - :doc:`images`: Create images of Instances.
-- :doc:`metrics`: Collect, manage and view experimental data from Chameleon Instances.
+- :doc:`power_monitoring`: Monitor power consumption and energy usage of your experiments.
 - :doc:`complex`: Work with Complex Appliances, which automate the process of deploying multiple Instances with reconfigurable networking.
 - :doc:`swift`: Store user data such as files as Objects in portable Containers.